 The Pacific Marine Mammal Center is fortunate to receive grant and foundation funding that allows us to satellite tag and track some of our released animals.
 Tags can provide us with important information: the movements and location of the animal, dive data (the depth and length of the dive), water temperature and salinity of the water.
 Other satellite tags just record the animal’s location.
 This scientific information is invaluable to our research regarding post-release monitoring, and provides PMMC with a small window into the intricate lives of our patients in their natural environment.

 Each year, 6 to 8 animals are satellite-tagged and released by PMMC.
-The tracking device, either a splash or spot tag linked to wildlife computers, sends a signal for approximately 80 days to researchers at PMMC and to the Riverhead Foundation for Marine Research and Preservation, our collaborating research organization, for analysis.
+The tracking device, either a splash or spot tag linked to wildlife computers, sends a signal for approximately 80 days to researchers at PMMC and to Robert DiGiovanni of the Greater Atlantic Marine Conservation Society, our collaborating research organization, for analysis.
+Mr. DiGiovanni also acts as Pacific Marine Mammal Center's chief scientist.

 PMMC wishes to thank all of our satellite tag supporters for their contributions towards this project.
 If you would like to become involved in our post-release monitoring program please read about our Citizens of Science program.
 If you would like to sponsor a satellite tag, please email Keith Matassa, PMMC’s Executive Director, at email@example.com